cloudevents/spec/cloudevents/spec.md

 #### subject

 - Type: `String`
-- Description: This describes the subject of the event in the context of the event producer (identified by `source`).
+- Description: This identifies the subject of the event in the context of the event producer (identified by `source`).
 In publish-subscribe scenarios, a subscriber will typically subscribe to events emitted by a `source`, but the `source` identifier alone might not be sufficient as a qualifier for any